pdc/keyboard-plato/README.md

 This draws 11 key switches with kerf value ranging from -0.20 to 0.50.
-Negative kerf does not make literal sense but has the effect of widening the hole to larger than the expected 14mm in case loose fitting turns out to be useful.
+Negative kerf does not make literal sense but has the effect of widening the hole to larger than the expected 14mm so we can be sure the range of sizes definitely goes from too loose to too tight.

   [Keyboard CAD Assistant]: http://www.keyboardcad.com/